faizanparabtani/aviate/README.md

 API endpoints are created keeping in mind the actions are being performed by Admin user.
 The same functionality can be made available for Applicants with a couple of permission changes and user validation.

-Swagger API docs are partially implemented and are available at endpoint '/swagger/' hence they are not fully functional
+Swagger API docs are partially implemented and are available at endpoint '/swagger/' hence they are not fully functional hence I have attached postman collection links below

+[Postman]

 ## Features